Welcome to Vilas County Commission on Aging

 The Vilas County Commission on Aging provides supportive and advocacy services to county residents 60 and older to meet their community needs.

 What is a Benefit Specialist?

-A benefit specialist is a person trained to help older persons who are having a problem with their private or government benefits.
-Benefit specialists are often called "red tape cutters" because they are trained to helping older persons with the extensive and complicated paperwork that is often required in benefit programs.
-They help older persons figure out what benefits they are entitled to and tell them what they must do to receive them.
-Benefit Specialists are continually trained and monitored by attorneys knowledgeable in elder law.
-The attorneys are also available to assist older persons in need of legal representation on benefit matters.
+A benefit specialist is a person trained to help older persons understand and access private or government benefits.
+Benefit specialists are often called "red tape cutters" because they help older persons with the extensive and complicated paperwork that is often required of benefit programs.
+They assist older persons to determine what benefits they are entitled to and what they must do to receive them.
+Benefit Specialists receive ongoing training and are monitored by attorneys knowledgeable in elder law.
+The attorneys are also available to assist older persons in need of legal advice on certain benefit matters.

 Who Should Seek Help from a Benefit Specialist?

 Older persons who want to know more about any private or public benefit; Older persons who need help in organizing the paperwork and applying for benefits; or Older persons who have been denied a benefit they think they are entitled to receive.

 What Can a Benefit Specialist Help You With?

 - Veteran's Administration Benefits

 Anyone 60 years of age or older who is having a problem in securing a public or private benefit is eligible for the Benefit Specialist Program.